vuw-research-computing/raapoi-tools/docs/index.md

 *NOTE:* On-campus wired network connection or VPN.
 VPN is required if connecting from campus wifi or from off-campus

-Note: We recommend against saving your password within your SSH client, this is counter to security best-practice and will most likely cause issues in the future.

 #### SSH Clients
 _Mac OSX SSH Clients_